Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Simulation and Experimental Results

 \section{Simulation and Experimental Results}

-In this section, we validate our proposed VF-LPC approach (i.e., Algorithm~\ref{algorithm_moving_obstacle}) on intelligent vehicles.
+In this section, we present the simulation and experimental results to validate our proposed VF-LPC approach.
 The algorithm was deployed on a computer running Windows 11 with an Intel Core i7-11800H @2.30GHZ CPU.
-In the testing scenarios, we compare VF-LPC with several advanced approaches to demonstrate the superiority of VF-LPC.
-To further verify the effectiveness, we also tested the VF-LPC approach on an actual vehicle of Hongqi EHS-3, shown in the right part of Fig.~\ref{fig_DRHACL_VehicleControl}.
-See the accompanying video for details of the simulation and experiments in this section.
+We first compared VF-LPC with advanced IMPC methods in CarSim software.
+Then the effectiveness of the online model compensating strategy is verified through a tracking control task.
+The simulation results on a quadrotor UAV were performed.
+We also tested the VF-LPC approach on an actual ground vehicle of Hongqi EHS-3.
+The platform is shown in the right part of Fig.~\ref{fig_DRHACL_VehicleControl}.